benchmark-solutions/methadone/README.markdown

 replaces the pure-js version.
 If you would like to experiment with it, you can compile Methadone.js with the following command:

+    cp extras/methadone.js .
     node src_node/compile.js src_meth

-You can then use the resultant methadone.js to run the compilation
+This will overwrite the methadone.js in yoour project root with the compiled library.
+You can then use the resultant methadone.js to run the compilation again:
-again:

-    cp methadone.js extras/methadone.js
     node src_node/compile.js src_meth

-Note that the compiler currently will not work correctly on most applications, as it only recognizes a restricted subset of Methadone.js necessary for self-hosting
+Note that the compiler currently will not work correctly on most other applications, as it only recognizes a restricted subset of Methadone.js necessary for self-hosting